 Under IPTC Creator, add your name, website, email address and any other appropriate details.
 I leave out my address here, partly because of identity theft risk, and partly because it will change the next time I move house.
 Note that Lightroom only adds checked metadata fields to your imported photos.
 Unchecked fields are not added.

 You can also fill in any of the other fields if you wish to add more information to the metadata of your imported photos.

 Click Done when you’re finished.
 Now, when you import photos all you have to do is select the Preset you just created from the Metadata menu.

 If you prefer to add the year in the Copyright field don’t forget to change it on the first day of every new year!

 You can also access Metadata Presets in the Library module’s Metadata panel.
-Just remember that Lightroom updates the metadata in the selected photo or photos when you select a Metadata preset.
+Just remember that Lightroom Classic updates the metadata in the selected photo or photos when you select a Metadata preset.

 Using Metadata Presets to update your personal details

-If you tick a field in the Metadata Preset but leave it blank then Lightroom clears that field when you apply it to a photo.
+If you check a field in the Metadata Preset but leave it blank then Lightroom Classic clears that field when you apply it to a photo.
 Is there a practical application of this?
 Yes there is.
-Let’s say you’ve added your address to all the photos in your Lightroom Catalog.
+Let’s say you’ve added your address to all the photos in your Catalog.
 Yet you’d like to clear those fields either because you’ve moved or because you’re concerned about identity theft.

 Metadata Presets make it easy.
 Below you can see the important settings to add to your preset.
 I’ve left the address fields blank to clear them, but you can add your current address if you want to update the information rather than clear it.